sandra-calvo/IoT/README.md

 ## Introduction
 In this guide, you will:
-  - Connect a virtual IoT sensor to IBM Cloud IoT Platform
+  - PART 1: Connect a virtual IoT sensor to IBM Cloud IoT Platform
-  - Visualize IoT data in a dashboard
+  - PART 2: Visualize IoT data
-  - Create a virtual assistant connected to your virtual sensor with IBM Watson
+  - PART 3: Connect Watson Assistant with IBM Cloud IoT Platform

 #### Prerequisites
 - Register on IBM Cloud at https://bluemix.net

-# PART 1: Connect your device with IBM Cloud IoT Platform
+# PART 1: Connect a virtual IoT sensor to IBM Cloud IoT Platform

 ## Step 1.
 Create IoT Platform application